-The novel coronavirus disease 2019 (COVID-19) was first identified in Wuhan, China, in early December 2019 , with a subsequent spread across the globe.
-Population movements within and between regions and countries play a key role in seeding the virus and accelerating COVID-19 spread .
-For instance, the large-scale travel during the Lunar New Year (LNY) holiday facilitated the transmission of COVID-19 in China .
-Meanwhile, cases related to domestic and international travel have been reported in many countries, such as Canada, France, and the US 8-11.
-Based on air travel data, studies have assessed the risk of potential international spread of the disease in the early stages .
-Additionally, significant correlations were found between case numbers and the volume of domestic transportation, including flights, trains, and buses .
-Travel restrictions and social distancing measures have been introduced across countries to contain or mitigate COVID-19 transmission .
-However, only meta-population level transportation data and models were used in those studies to measure the potential risk of seeding the virus between locations 17-20, and how COVID-19 transmits between individual travellers on specific transportation modes remains unknown.
+Coronavirus disease 2019 (COVID-19) was first identified in Wuhan, China, in early December 2019 [1], with a subsequent spread across the globe.
+Population movements within and between regions and countries play a key role in seeding the virus and accelerating COVID-19 spread [2-5].
+For instance, the large-scale travel during the Lunar New Year holiday facilitated the transmission of COVID-19 in China [6, 7].
+Meanwhile, cases related to domestic and international travel have been reported in many countries, such as Canada, France, and the United States [8-11].
+Based on air travel data, studies have assessed the risk of potential international spread of the disease in the early stages [5, 7, 12].
+Additionally, significant correlations were found between case numbers and the volume of domestic transportation, including flights, trains, and buses [13, 14].
+Travel restrictions and social distancing measures have been introduced across countries to contain or mitigate COVID-19 transmission [15, 16].
+However, only meta-population-level transportation data and models were used in those studies to measure the potential risk of seeding the virus between locations [17-20], and how COVID-19 transmits between individual travelers on specific transportation modes remains unknown.